papaj2139/FrostByteOS/README.md

 # FrostByte
-FrostByte (sometimes refered to as "FrostByte OS" or "FBOS") is a hobbyist operating system made by [HarryDoesTech](https://yt.harrydoestech.com).
+FrostByte (sometimes refered to as "FrostByte OS" or "FBOS") is a hobbyist from-scratch operating system made by [HarryDoesTech](https://yt.harrydoestech.com).
 FrostByte is the sucessor of CakeOS.
 ## Issues
 If you encunter any issues please open an issue ticket or email **frostbyte.operatingsystem@gmail.com**